Network Data and Analysis

 Adjacency List

-An adjacency list is a collection of lists, with each list corresponding to the set of adjacent vertices of a given vertex.
-This means that for every vertex \(i\) in the graph, there is an associated list that contains all the vertices \(j\) to which \(i\) is directly connected.
+An adjacency list is a collection of lists, where each list corresponds to a vertex and contains the set of vertices adjacent to it.
+In other words, for every vertex \(i\) in the graph, there is an associated list that includes all vertices \(j\) to which \(i\) is directly connected.

 • Space Efficiency: Adjacency lists are more space-efficient than adjacency matrices in sparse graphs, as they only store information about the actual connections.